-After the Final Judgment has been entered involving support or custody, there may be a substantial change in circumstances that warrant modification.
-Either you may be the party seeking modification or a modification is begin sought against you.
-The Heskin Martinez Law Group has expertise in modifying Final Judgments that involve time sharing, child support and/or alimony.
+After the Final Judgment has been entered involving support or custody, there may be a substantial change in circumstances that warrant a modification.
+Either you may be the party seeking modification or modification is begin sought against you.
+The Heskin Martinez Law Group has expertise in modifying Final Judgments that involve time-sharing, child support and/or alimony.

 In order to proceed, the party seeking modification must be able to demonstrate to the Court that there has been a “substantial change in circumstances” that is involuntary and was not contemplated at the time of the Final Judgment.